peepal-tree-images

 Peepal Tree | पिपल का पेड़

 Peepal tree are also called पिपल का पेड़’ in Hindi (Ped or Pipal ka Ped), hold a place of sacredness and prestige in Indian tradition.
-The Peepal tree scientific name, Ficus religiosa, already indicates its sacred nature.
+The scientific name of peepal tree is Ficus religiosa, already indicates its sacred nature.
 Throughout the ages, this tree has inspired people to worship, study, and live in harmony.
 A tree that represents much more, including wisdom, spirituality and health.

 The peepal tree is known for bringing peace and tranquility.
 Their wide leaves make a soft, rustling noise when they move.
 Simple experiences can bring peace and inspiration.
 This tree has provided shade to scholars, saints, and seekers for truth.
 Peepal, a sacred tree in India’s villages and towns, is considered a temple that lives.